(All fields required)

 antidepressant given throughout early brain development in laboratory rats

-(from implanation to the end of major neurogenesis (which occurs postnatally in
+(from implantation to the end of major neurogenesis (which occurs postnatally in

 the rat but prenatally in humans)) to assess how the drugs affect brain